storj/docs/Storage-Node-Setup-Instructions.md

  * Our software serves requests from the internet, but not all software you may have installed is designed to be exposed to the internet directly! **Do not connect your computer directly to the internet without the assistance of a firewall.** This is especially true for users on Windows with applications responding to requests on all IPs.

 Make sure you have an email with your personal single-use authorization token.
-Note that the format of the authorization token is `email:characterstring`.
-You must include the entire string, including the email address, and not just the part  after the colon.
 By using the authorization token, you agree to be bound by the [Storage Sharing Terms and Conditions](https://storj.io/storj-share-terms/).

 If you don’t have an authorization token yet, please join our [waitlist](https://storj.io/sign-up-farmer).